GermainZ/weechat-vimode/FAQ.md

 To remove the conflicting key bindings and add recommended key bindings, you can run the `/vimode bind_keys` command inside WeeChat.
 To only list changes, run `/vimode bind_keys --list` instead.

+# Esc key not being detected instantly
+This can happen if you're using a terminal multiplexer, such as tmux or screen.
+You can decrease (or remove) the time your multiplexer waits to determine input key sequences to fix this.

+* tmux: set `escape-time` to 0 (e.g. `tmux set-option escape-time 0`, or add
+`set -sg escape-time 0` to your `.tmux.conf` file).
+* screen: set `maptimeout` to 0 (e.g. `C-a :` followed by `maptimeout 0`, or
+add `maptimeout 0` to your `.screenrc`).